 The Suppression Repair Web Map Template is configured with the Mobile Edit Service and the Repair Status Service, providing both the feature category and repair status information.

 Instructions for saving and configuring the Suppression Repair map for use in Field Maps are included in the template’s item description.

 Suppression repair tracking results in more data editing and therefore a higher potential for editing conflicts than general operations.

 - Read Offline-Editing Conflict Resolution in the NIFS.
 The NIFS is a “last in wins” system.

 - If there are multiple editors, establish clear geographic, feature type (point, line, polygon), or temporal boundaries, and communicate frequently.

 - Educate field data collectors on editing conflicts and coordinate their assignments to avoid them.
 Geographic boundaries work best for field editors.

 - Only edit the records that require edits.
 Don’t calculate a whole column when only a few records are necessary.
-Unnecessary edits can cause conflicts with other editors using Pro or Collector.
+Unnecessary edits can cause conflicts with other editors using Pro or Field Maps.